Wanted Dead or Alive (Bon Jovi song)

 "Wanted Dead or Alive" is a power ballad by American band Bon Jovi.
 It is from their 1986 album Slippery When Wet.
 The song was written by Jon Bon Jovi and Richie Sambora and was released in 1987, as the album's third single.
 During a February 20, 2008 encore performance in Detroit, Jon Bon Jovi told the crowd about running into Bob Seger at a Pistons game.
 As he introduced his song "Wanted Dead or Alive", he said it was inspired by Seger's "Turn the Page" hit and called the song the band's anthem.
 The song peaked at number 7 on the Billboard Hot 100 chart and number 13 on the Mainstream Rock Tracks chart, making it the third single from the album to reach the Top 10 of the Hot 100.
 As a result, Slippery When Wet was the first glam metal album to have 3 top 10 hits on the Billboard Hot 100.

 In the 1989 MTV Video Music Awards, Jon Bon Jovi and Richie Sambora performed acoustic versions of this song and "Livin' on a Prayer".
 While MTV Unplugged was already in development by the time of this event, its showrunners have credited the pair's performance with influencing the show to go from initially being meant only for "young, up-and-coming artists" into being a simplified showcase for the "big, stadium, electric-arena-type acts".

 In 2001 a live version from the album One Wild Night Live 1985–2001 was released as a single featuring a promotional music video.
 In 2003 a new version was released on the album This Left Feels Right and this version was also released as a single with a promotional video.

 Considered to be one of the band's signature songs, it is the theme song for Discovery Channel's Deadliest Catch TV show.
-It was also featured in the movies Harley Davidson and the Marlboro Man, Scooby Doo 2: Monsters Unleashed, and Wild Hogs.
+It was also featured in the movies Harley Davidson and the Marlboro Man, Scooby Doo 2: Monsters Unleashed, Wild Hogs and Rock of Ages.
 The song has been used in episodes of It's Always Sunny in Philadelphia, Supernatural, The Sopranos, Miami Vice, The Vampire Diaries and The Big Bang Theory.

 The song was certified quadruple platinum by the Recording Industry Association of America (RIAA) in 2015.